beerurri/Umlaut-key-remapper/README.md

-# Umlaut and ß key remapper
+# Windows Umlaut and ß key remapper

 Types umlauts (ä, ö, ü, and ß) when Ctrl+Alt is pressed.
 For example: